soho-logo-Hoz-Light

 • Contracts versus month-to-month plans.
 No-lock-in contracts allow you to switch providers and take advantage of deals easily.
 But if you decide to get on a contract, make sure you’re getting something in return, such as a free modem.

-Cool down your energy bills this summer
+Cool down your energy bills during the summer

 Power bills will be more expensive than the previous summer given we were hit by a 25% increase in energy prices on 1 July 2023.